Pieces (film): Contemporary

 Kevin Thomas, film critic for the Los Angeles Times gave the film a negative review, writing, "Pieces is a wretched, stupid little picture whose sole purpose is the exploitation of extreme violence against women", and further criticized it for being poorly dubbed and lacking suspense.
 Billy Kelley, entertainment writer for the Fort Lauderdale News, awarded the film no stars, describing Pieces as a "gross-out extravaganza" and a "bargain basement abomination".
+John A. Douglas, writing for The Grand Rapids Press, panned the film, criticizing Purdom's performance and summarizing: "The people who made this movie are only interested in showing the audience shot after shot of a chainsaw cutting through flesh—sometimes in extreme closeup."
+Critic Bill O'Connor of the Akron Beacon Journal similarly noted the film for its overt graphic violence.